| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 knowledge, the entire scale & Parent Alienation Syndrome upon which it's based have

 never been subjected to any kind of peer review or empirical test.
+In sum, there's

 no demonstrated ability of this scale to make valid predictions based on the identified criteria (1993,

+p.
+114)."
 In 1988, researcher

 & author Jon Conte wrote that Gardner's Sex Abuse Legitimacy Scale is "probably the most unscientific piece of garbage